-What is E & S?
+What is Erosion & Sediment Control?

 The goal of the program is to provide sufficient erosion control while the earth is exposed until such time that vegetation or some other impervious layer such as black-top can be re-established.
 Erosion control BMPs include items such as silt fence, hay bales, collection channels, sediment traps and basins, and ultimately permanent vegetation.

 The specific details of your earthmoving activity determine the level of regulatory influence on a project.
 Erosion control BMPs are required for any earth disturbance regardless of size.
 Once the disturbed acreage reaches 5000sqft (about 70ft by 70ft) those BMPs have to be set forth in a written Erosion & Sediment Control Plan.
 E&S Plans must be designed based on specific criteria set forth in the E&S Pollution Control Program Manual and kept on the site during construction.
-When the disturbed area reaches one (1) acre, projects are required to obtain permit coverage under the National Pollutant Discharge Elimination System (NPDES) Program.
-An NPDES permit is required to release stormwater discharges from the site during construction.
-A project of this size requires the written E&S Plan and associated permit documents to be reviewed by the Conservation District to assure consistency with the regulations.
-More specific information regarding your proposed earthmoving activity and the need for permits can be obtained by contacting the VCD.

 Project requirements will still involve designing, implementing and maintaining an erosion & sediment (E&S) plan to minimize the potential of accelerated erosion & sedimentation.
-A new aspect however, requires the development of a Post Construction Stormwater Management Plan (PCSM).
+A separate aspect also requires the development of a Post Construction Stormwater Management Plan (PCSM).
 This plan must manage and treat stormwater leaving the site after construction is completed to protect water quality.
 Stormwater Best Management Practices (BMPs) should be used to maximize groundwater infiltration and protect the structural integrity of the receiving streams.

 Farming operations, such as plowing and tilling, are exempt from permit requirements, provided they have a conservation plan developed and implement BMPs to reduce erosion.
 View our Agriculture page for more information.

-VCD E&S Application & Fee Schedule
+E&S Form & Fee Schedule